flapjack/flapjack-diner/README.md

 <a name="object_relationships_write">&nbsp;</a>
 ### Manipulating object relationships

-The following operations are supported; please note that some associations (e.g. associating an acceptor with a contact) must be made on object creation, via the secondary resource's create method, and cannot be altered later.
+The following operations are supported; please note that some associations (e.g. associating an rule with a contact) must be made on object creation, via the secondary resource's create method, and cannot be altered later.

 ```
 create_check_link_tags(check_id, *tags_names)